-The Cochrane Colorectal Cancer group aim is to prepare and update Cochrane Systematic Reviews within the following topics: Colorectal diseases, Appendiceal diseases, small bowel diseases, surgical aspects of inflammatory bowel diseases, peritoneal diseases, and abdominal hernia diseases.
+The Cochrane Colorectal group aim is to prepare and update Cochrane Systematic Reviews within the following topics: Colorectal diseases, Appendiceal diseases, small bowel diseases, surgical aspects of inflammatory bowel diseases, peritoneal diseases, and abdominal hernia diseases.

 Cochrane Hepato-Biliary group is made up of people committed to preparing, maintaining, and disseminating systematic reviews about the benefits and harms of interventions used in patients with hepato-biliary diseases.